redpanda-data/redpanda/docs/www/upgrades.md

 ```

 # Docker
-As docker relies on images, the upgrade relies on changing the current image to a new one.
+As docker relies on images, the upgrade relies on replacing the current image to a new one.
 Initially it is important to check which image version that is running on your docker, and for that on a terminal or CMD execute the following command:

 ```bash